rutasp/Communicating-Analysis-Results-Tableau/Presentation & soft skills/README.md

 # Presentation and soft skills project: Executive presentation & sales overview
 As part of my Data Analytics course at Turing College, I worked on a project for the fictional **AdventureWorks** company.
 I was tasked with creating an executive-level dashboard and delivering two presentations tailored to different audiences.

+You can view the live dashboard here: [Tableau project - Executive & sales](https://public.tableau.com/app/profile/ruta.spaicyte/viz/AdventureWorksSalesdashboard_RS/SALES?publish=yes)

 ## Project Description

 The goal of the project was to analyze AdventureWorks data and create one interactive dashboard that would support data-driven decision-making for both **executive leadership** and **department heads**.
 I chose to focus on the **Executive Leadership and Sales** combination.

-## My Approach
+## Approach

 I developed a **sales performance dashboard** using Tableau Public, based on AdventureWorks sales order data.
 The dashboard was designed to provide high-level strategic insights for the executive team while allowing for more detailed, tactical use by sales department leads.

-You can view the live dashboard here: [Tableau project - Executive & sales](https://public.tableau.com/app/profile/ruta.spaicyte/viz/AdventureWorksSalesdashboard_RS/SALES?publish=yes)

 ### Executive Presentation